LucaTedeschini/APAI_project_work/README.md

 1. OpenMP for multi-core CPU parallelization
 2. CUDA for GPU acceleration

+This project is part of the Architecture and Platform for Artificial Intelligence exam.

 ### Network Architecture

 The neural network has the following key characteristics: